komeil-b/data-analytics-project/README.md

 # Operations Analytics Project
 Small project to showcase my knowledge of SQL, Power BI, and Python for data generation and cleaning.
-It uses a SQL schema, and a Power BI dashboard to showcase the data.
+It uses a SQL schema and a Power BI dashboard to showcase the data.

 ## Stack
 - Python, pandas, NumPy